Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: Introduction

-To our knowledge, most gait datasets are captured in relatively fixed and constrained environments such as laboratory or static outdoors.
-CASIA-B \cite{CASIA-B} and OU-MVLP \cite{OU-MVLP} are most popularly used datasets in recent gait recognition research as shown in Figure \ref{fig:first_sample}.
-CASIA-B contains 124 subjects and 13,640 sequences, which is constructed in 2006.
+To our knowledge, most gait datasets are captured in relatively fixed and constrained environments such as laboratories or static outdoors.
+CASIA-B \cite{CASIA-B} and OU-MVLP \cite{OU-MVLP} are the most popularly used datasets in recent gait recognition research as shown in Figure \ref{fig:first_sample}.
+CASIA-B contains 124 subjects and 13,640 sequences, which was constructed in 2006.
 OU-MVLP consists of 10,307 identities and 288,596 walking videos, making it a big gait dataset with respect to \#subjects.
 The statistics of more datasets are shown in Table \ref{table:training_set}, which are mainly constructed under controlled settings and designed for predefined cross-view gait recognition.
-However, in real scenarios, gait recognition would encounter fully-unconstrained challenges, such as diverse view, occlusion, various carrying and dressing, complex and dynamic background clutters, illumination, walking style, surface influence \etal.
+However, in real scenarios, gait recognition would encounter fully unconstrained challenges, such as diverse views, occlusion, various carrying and dressing, complex and dynamic background clutters, illumination, walking style, and surface influence.
 Existing benchmarks are far behind the requirements of practical gait recognition.
-Considering the remarkable success of face recognition \cite{Deepface,FaceNet,CosFace,ArcFace,Curricularface,CASIA-WebFace,VGGFace2,MS1M,MegaFace,WebFace260M} and person re-identification (ReID) \cite{AlignedReID,PCB,BoT,xiao2017margin,TripletLoss,HPM,zheng2016person,MARS,Market-1501,DukeMTMC,CUHK03,MSMT17}, it is time to move to benchmark gait recognition in the wild.
+Considering the remarkable success of face recognition \cite{Deepface, FaceNet, CosFace, ArcFace, Curricularface, CASIA-WebFace, VGGFace2, MS1M, MegaFace, WebFace260M} and person re-identification (ReID) \cite{AlignedReID, PCB, BoT,xiao2017margin, TripletLoss, HPM,zheng2016person, MARS, Market-1501, DukeMTMC, CUHK03, MSMT17}, it is time to move to benchmark gait recognition in the wild.